Driving Through America's Southwest - Day 3

 First, compared to other national parks in Utah like The Grand Canyon, Zion, or Capitol Reef, Bryce Canyon is relatively small.
 But, in recent years, it’s become a very popular destination and it is packed with tourists during its peak season from May to October.

 The good news is that most tourists are lazy.
 90% of Bryce Canyon visitors only explore the park by driving along its 17 miles of paved road, stopping at vista points along the way for pictures.
-If you start hiking down to the bottom of the canyon, you will find yourself in solitude only for 10 to 15 minutes.
+If you start hiking down to the bottom of the canyon, you will find yourself in solitude only in 10 to 15 minutes.

 To fully experience Bryce Canyon, you must hike down to the canyon and explore it from the inside.